sdaqo/anipy-cli/README.md

 ## Install Dependencies

-#### [Note] If you are on Linux you can skip step 1 (apart from browser) and 3.
+#### [Note] If you are on Linux you can skip step 1.
 Just do `sudo make all` to install dependencies and be able execute the script everywhere.
 To uninstall just do `sudo make uninstall`

-### 1. Webdriver (Needs Firefox/Chrome/Chromium)
+### 1. Python-Libs
-Webdriver is the render engine for browser, it is needed for selenium.

-You need to have one of these browsers Firefox/Chrome/Chromium to run this script.

-Installation:
+To install `bs4`, `selenium` and `requests` open a terminal in the root-folder and execute `pip install -r requirements.txt`

 ### 2. Other dependencies

 Get Python from: https://www.python.org/downloads/

+Firefox, it's needed for Selenium, you can get it here: https://www.mozilla.org/firefox/new or with the package manager of your linux Distro.

 Get mpv from: https://mpv.io/installation/

 Curl should be preinstalled on Windows, Linux and macOS if not get it from here: https://curl.se/download.html

-### 3. Python-Libs

-To install `bs4`, `selenium` , `requests` and `webdriver-manager` open a terminal in the root-folder and execute `pip install -r requirements.txt`

 ## Start up
 To start `anipy-cli` do:

-`python main.py`
+`pyton main.py`

+or, if you are on Linux and did `sudo make all` or `sudo make install` do:

+`anipy-cli` from everywhere on your system.

 ## Options
 ### Set video quality